Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We add them in `src/index.js`.

-{crop-start: 5, crop-end: 18, format: javascript}
+{crop-start: 5, crop-end: 18, format: javascript, line-numbers: false}
 ![Add bootstrap in index.js](code_samples/es6v2/index.js)

 Another benefit of using Webpack: `import`-ing stylesheets.
 These imports turn into `<style>` tags with CSS in their body at runtime.